 - Navigate to the asset for which you want to view referencing web pages and compound assets.

-- Select the asset, and click/tap the global navigation icon.
+- Select the asset, and click the Experience Manager logo.

 - Choose References from the menu.For expired assets, the References rail displays the expiry status Asset is Expired at the top.If the asset has expired subassets, the References rail displays the status Asset has Expired Sub-Assets .

 You can search for expired assets, including expired subassets in the Search panel.

 - In the Assets console, click the Search in the toolbar to display the Omnisearch box.

 - With the cursor in the Omnisearch box, press the Enter key to display the search results page.